wohaco/despace/venera_13_14.md

 The humidity sensor showed ten times more water content in the atmosphere than was obtained by spectrometric method in the range of heights from 46 to 50 km. the Amount of water vapor at an altitude of 48 km was estimated at 0.2%.

 New mass-spectrometer data showed an increased neon content at altitudes from 26 km to the surface.
-The ratio of 40argon/36argon is 4 times lower than the Earth's.
+The ratio of 40argon/36argon is 4 times lower than the Earth’s.
 The gas chromatograph recorded several new and refined contents of previously detected atmospheric gas constituents, including molecular hydrogen, hydrogen sulfide, and carbonyl sulfide.
 Other reported components included molecular oxygen, water vapor, krypton, and sulfur hexafluoride ([EVN‑077](venus.md)).

 **Surface**